-In the current market scenario, companies have understood the need
+In the current market scenario, companies have understood the need to rethink their customer service models, processes, and even the

 Customers are increasingly expecting firms to be available on several channels, not just over the phone, so contact centers are becoming more important.
 An omnichannel approach allows contact centers to improve customer service, increase efficiency, and gain deeper insights into consumers’ habits and demands, resulting in improved customer experiences.